KohlbacherLab/dnpm-dip-deployment/README.md

   }

 ```
-similar to the pre-configured one for the "peer-to-peer API" described above.

-However, whereas the validity of client certificates for mutual TLS on the peer-to-peer API is checked against the DNPM CA, you would use an internal CA here.
+However, whereas the validity of client certificates for mutual TLS on the peer-to-peer API (see above) is checked against the DNPM CA, you would use an internal CA here.

 Alternatively, you can white-list only the certificate used by the ETL setup:

 ```nginx